 Tube amplifiers are as popular today as they’ve ever been – but one thing about them has never changed – power management.
 Depending on your use case, bigger isn’t always better, and it’s for this reason that most players would rather have a 1 to 20 watt tube amp for home or studio use than they would a 200 watt stack.

-With a small amp, you can more easily break up the sound into overdrive at reasonable volumes, making them much more useful for the average player.
+With a small amp, you can more easily break up the sound into overdrive at reasonable volumes, making them much more useful for the average player (who doesn’t want to have to install noise cancelling curtains to appease the neighbors).
 In addition, small tube amps are far more portable, making it easier to take them to jam sessions or gigs.
 With that in mind, we’ve put together this KillerGuitarRigs Review of the 7 best small tube amps.

 We tested every amp with the same guitar – A Fender Mexican Standard Stratocaster.
 To test each amps ability to take pedals, we used the same simple pedal board, featuring an Ibanez Tube Screamer and a Fender Bubbler chorus pedal.